conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 As Macworld pointed out, there are a plethora of more advanced features that make use of the macOS file system to allow power users to manage their music library.
 The iTunes media folder isn't a monolithic database that presents to users as a single file like Photos, Photo Booth, or iMovie—it's a full directory of all their artists, albums, and songs, beckoning them to drag in their high-fidelity files from other sources.
 Users can manage track and album metadata to add dates, composers, genres, and more, and they can organize tracks within a multi-disc album, add album art, or even manually add lyrics.

 ![Screenshot of a smart playlist configuration screen, showing a range of advanced options and filters.](/assets/itunes-smart-playlist.webp)
-<span class="caption">You can create a Smart Playlist with "Movement Name" as one of the filtering criteria.
-You know, for all of those classical music playlists you love featuring movements that share a name and a common BPM.</span>
+<div class="caption">You can create a Smart Playlist with "Movement Name" as one of the filtering criteria.
+You know, for all of those classical music playlists you love featuring movements that share a name and a common BPM.</div>

 Further, users can shop for music on the iTunes Store, something that is still relegated to an awkward purple app on iOS.
 Given that purchasing and downloading TV shows and movies are blessedly covered by the new Apple TV app, I suspect this is a gap that will be short-lived, and likely glossed over by iOS 13 this summer.
 But there are also media formats native to iTunes that aren't yet supported by the Apple Music app, like iTunes LP.
 (Hopefully, iTunes Extras will be fully supported by the Catalyst TV app.) iTunes also has a bunch of other often-overlooked features from its days as the flagship Apple software product, like internet radio and Home Sharing—not to mention the ability to manage content and operating system updates for every iPod, iPhone, iPad, and Apple TV ever built.
 It's a [Cronenberg monster](https://rickandmorty.fandom.com/wiki/Cronenbergs?file=S1e6_cronenberg_russia.png) of every one of Apple's Next Big Things™ since 2003.

 ![Screenshot of the iTunes track metadata editor with lots of fields and options.
 The track is “In the Flowers” by Animal Collective.](/assets/itunes-track-metadata-editor.webp)
-<span class="caption">Someone from the future who has only ever known the world of Spotify and Apple Music would think this info panel is insane.
+<div class="caption">Someone from the future who has only ever known the world of Spotify and Apple Music would think this info panel is insane.
 Why would you need to modify the track's metadata?
 Hasn't the platform provider already handled that for you?
-Why would you even need to think about the fact that the song you're listening to is a file in a computer at all?</span>
+Why would you even need to think about the fact that the song you're listening to is a file in a computer at all?</div>

 > Where does all this stuff go if Apple Music is ported as a Catalyst app?